 It’s important to understand that you don’t necessarily have to know everything about a topic to write meaningful content about it.
 Some bloggers have great success showing the journey from not knowing a topic at all to actually mastering it (or in some instances, case studies showing why or how they failed).

 For example, Pat Flynn at Smart Passive Income began sharing his process toward making money online, and now he makes multiple seven figures.
-Other examples include people blogging about their weight loss journeys or doing a thru-hike.
+Other examples include people blogging about learning photography, their weight loss journeys or doing a thru-hike.
 It’s why I found success as a health and fitness coach when I was close to 300 lbs.—people loved to see the evolution as I lost 123 lbs.

 3. Highlight the Topics You Can Monetize